sorenmacbeth/magic-powder/README.md

 * The hash table's capacity (max. number of key–value pairs) and the number of hash buckets must be specified when creating the hash table and cannot be changed.
-* There are functions for modifying or deleting a key–value pair after it has been added.
+* There are no functions for modifying or deleting a key–value pair after it has been added.

 Given these limitations, magic-powder works best in situations where the hash table is created in batch, shipped, and then used in